Adam-J-B/ahh/README.md

 - Add scalability in vis.plot()
 - Put more work into vis.global_map()
 - Fix the known issues listed below!
+- Update sci functions to reflect new changes

 ## KNOWN ISSUES:
 - vis.plot() "minor" input is useable, but returns inconsistent font and color.